AnaFerreira14/FinnishStudyProject/README.md

 * If the user answers incorrectly:

   * The game reveals **three letters** of the correct answer.
-  * If the user still answers incorrectly, the game gives it **6 extra attempts**.
+  * If the user still answers incorrectly, the game gives them **6 extra attempts**.

     * After the first **3 extra attempts**, the game:

       * Provides a **multiple choice list (4 options)** of the possible answers

-  * If the user answers incorrectly **7 times** the game continues to the next question.
+  * If the user answers incorrectly **7 times**, the game continues to the next question.

 ### 🏆 Scoring System